yashwankhade5/anchor-calculator/README.md

 #### Follow these steps:

-   1. Copy the Program ID that appears in the mismatch error.
+   1. Copy the Program ID that appears in the mismatch error.it is prsent in error like "program Id : <programID>"

    2. Replace the declare_id! in your Rust code with the new program ID: